DhruvPansuriya/Product_Dev_Kriti-25/README.md

 Seamless Integration: Supports embedding multimedia, social media links, and third-party tools.
 Instant Preview: Real-time preview feature to visualize changes instantly.

+Our website builder leverages the power of Machine Learning (ML), specifically a Large Language Model (LLM), to assist users in generating fully functional websites from natural language prompts.
+This integration allows users to describe their website requirements in simple terms, and the AI intelligently translates those descriptions into structured and responsive web pages.

 ## Overview

 Our AI-powered Text-to-Website Generator transforms simple text prompts into fully functional, professional-looking websites.
 Designed for users with little to no coding experience, this tool streamlines the website creation process.
 Whether for personal projects, portfolios, or business websites, our generator ensures a hassle-free experience with stunning results.